 Alcohol was banned at state dinners and all other White House functions from 1877 to 1881, under the administration of Rutherford B. Hayes.
 While Hayes himself made this call to gain the favor of the Prohibitionist party, critics soured on his wife and disparagingly dubbed her “Lemonade Lucy.”

 Both ice and the traveling circus joined lemonade’s long journey in the early 1900s.
 Pink Lemonade was first linked to the circus in the West Virginia Wheeling Register in 1879.
 How did this happen?
 Two popular stories attempt to explain pink lemonade’s introduction.
 The first version took hold in 1857 – explaining that a weary circus worker grabbed the first batch of liquid he could find to calm and restless crowd of customers.
 It happened to be a tub of dirty water, in which a dancer had just washed and wrought her dirty pink tights.
 Undeterred, the vendor mixed in the remaining ingredients to save time, rather than get fresh water – and the crowd went wild for his ”strawberry lemonade.”
-Sales were have said to doubled, and circuses were certain to stock up on pink lemonade from that day forward.
+Sales were said to have doubled, and circuses were certain to stock up on pink lemonade from that day forward.

 Don’t let that folklore sour you on lemonade itself.
 The second version is a little sweeter.
 In the prevailing anecdote of 1912, a concession worker accidentally dropped red-colored cinnamon candies into a vat of regular lemonade, turning the entire blend pink.
 Since the show must go on at the circus, he sold the pink lemonade anyway, and customers couldn’t get enough.